-But the United Arab Emirates is forging ahead with laying the groundwork for self-reliance.
+But the United Arab Emirates is forging ahead by laying the groundwork for self-reliance.
 This is why state-owned companies like Tawazun Group is fostering an indigenous arms industry.
 The Caracal 816 is an early fruit of this labor.

 It’s the heftier sibling of a license-built Caracal 814, a Colt M4 clone, and is tailored for modularity and accessorization.
-The dusty environment of the Arabian Peninsula inspired the Caracal’s short stroke gas piston in lieu of the traditional gas impingement system.
+The dusty environment of the Arabian Peninsula inspired the Caracal’s short-stroke gas piston in lieu of the traditional gas impingement system.
 Like recent offerings from US gun makers the Caracal employs front and back flip sights and a free floating heat shield with integrated Picatinny rails.

 To further customize its performance its gas piston has three operations depending on the shooter’s needs.
 Barrel assemblies are replaceable too and a whole range of tactical gear can be fitted on it.